zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/aws/_index.md

 ## EBS volume template

 An EBS volume template defines the EBS volume properties that Portworx will use as a reference.
-There are 2 ways you can provide this template to Portworx.
 These templates are given to Portworx during installation.

-### 1. Using a template specification
+### Use a template specification

 You can specify a template spec which will be used by Portworx to create new EBS volumes.